BillJr99/Ursinus-CS173/_pages/Assignments/Introductory/asmt-warmup.md

 ## Personal Survey (5 Pts)

 I gave a couple of fun facts about myself in the class, but I want to get to know you all better.
-So please submit answers to the following questions as a private message to me on GroupMe
+So please submit answers to the following questions as a private message to me on [{{ page.info.chatname }}]({{ page.info.chatlink }}).

 1. Your Name, Your Nickname (if applicable) / Preferred Pronouns
 2. What is your reason for taking the course?
 (Blunt honesty is perfectly fine here, if applicable)